-SE301 I-Ching (1 didactic unit)
+SE301 I-Ching (1 didactic unit) (15 academic hours)

 This class will provide an in-depth presentation of the Chinese classic, I-Ching.
 Students will become acquainted with essential Taoist principles governing change in human experience.
 Students will apply this knowledge to increase self-awareness and enhance personal skill in meeting challenges.